The Danger of The Skeletor Effect

 Chances are you don’t have a mortal enemy.
 There is no Skeletor to your He-Man.
 In this episode of The Secure Dad Podcast, we’ll dive into the human thought process, ego, threat assessment, and evil enemies.
 Discover what I’ve called, “The Skeletor Effect.”

 For those of you who may not know there was this great line of toys and a cartoon show from Mattel in the early and mid-80s called He-Man Masters of the Universe.
 The gist of the show was that there was a planet called Eternia and there were good characters and then there were evil characters.
 It’s very simple.

 The good guys were led by Prince Adam who used an enchanted sword to become his superhero alter ego He-Man and he’d protect everyone.
-He’d yell, “I have the power” and transform into a weird outfit now that I look back on it.
+He’d yell, “I have the power”.
+Then he would transform into a weird outfit now that I look back on it.

 The bad guys were led by Skeletor who had a skull face and an evil legion to do his bidding.
 He was fueled by the thought of destroying He-Man and ruling Eternia for himself and he’d stop at nothing to get what he wanted.
 These two are great examples of mortal enemies.

 He knew Skeletor, what he was capable of, how he operated, and generally where to find him.
 And if he didn’t know where he was, someone would tell him or Skeletor would appear out of nowhere with a witty insult of some sort.
 So basically He-Man didn’t have to worry about other threats to his home, he only had to worry about that one guy - his mortal enemy